-As with most health concerns, early intervention for orthodontic issues is the best way to maximise the effectiveness of treatment.
-So what is considered ‘early intervention’ in orthodontics and how does it help to provide successful treatment?
+As with most health concerns, early intervention on orthodontic issues is the best way to maximise the effectiveness of treatment.
+So what is ‘early intervention’ in orthodontics and how does it help to provide successful treatment?

 If you feel you would like to get ‘the jump’ on your child’s possible orthodontic issues, call Norwest today on 02 9672 6113 to schedule a convenient appointment.